W-Thurston/W-Thurston.github.io/_posts/2025-02-28-Why_the_F_does_it_matter.md

 Together, these examples show how the same core idea, learning a function from data, plays out across levels of complexity.
 As we progress through this series, we’ll keep coming back to these examples to see how different tools handle that challenge.

-At its core, machine learning about finding functions that map inputs to outputs.
+At its core, machine learning is about finding functions that map inputs to outputs.
 But just knowing that $$Y=f(X)+\epsilon$$ exists isn’t enough—we need a way to actually estimate $$f(X)$$ and, ideally, we want the best possible estimate given the data we have.
 With that in mind, let us turn our focus to the most simple but foundational concept in machine learning: *Ordinary Least Squares (OLS)*.